yhoogstrate/segmentation-fold/doc/md/INSTALL.md

 	doxygen (>= 1.8.3)

-The doxygen package is version specific because of the Markdown support implemented in 1.8.3 and above.
+The doxygen package is version specific because Markdown support is implemented in 1.8.3 and above.

 To automatically make (new) code styled similar to the programming style using in this package, you should have installed the package: